 ← Back to Home

-The while loop in Java is a control flow statement used to execute a block of code repeatedly as long as a given condition remains true.
-It is best suited when the number of iterations is not known in advance.
-This loop is widely used in input-driven logic, polling, and condition-controlled execution.
+The while loop is one of the most fundamental control flow constructs in Java, designed to execute a block of code repeatedly as long as a specified condition remains true.
+Unlike the for loop, which is typically used when the number of iterations is known in advance, the while loop is best suited for scenarios where execution depends on a dynamic condition.
+This makes it especially valuable in real-world applications involving user input, continuous monitoring, polling mechanisms, and condition-driven workflows.

 while (condition) {